 How do I know what rent to charge?

 Ask a letting agent to value your home.
-At JNP, we’re experts in the market, so we can tell you how other rental properties are faring in the area, and what kind of yield you can hope to expect.
+At Intercounty, we’re experts in the market, so we can tell you how other rental properties are faring in the area, and what kind of yield you can hope to expect.

 How much will it cost me to let my property?

 This really depends on how much support you need.
-At JNP we offer three main service levels: Tenant Find, Rent Collect and Fully Managed.
+At Intercounty we offer three main service levels: Tenant Find, Rent Collect and Fully Managed.
 Each involves a different degree of service from Intercounty and the fees we charge reflect this.
 Be sure you understand an agent’s fees and exactly what you receive for your money when you ask them to conduct a lettings valuation.

 Why should I use a managing agent?